rust-project-primer/book/src/testing/snapshot.md

 ```

 The first time you run this, it will run `input.to_json()`, record the output
-and save it in your repository.
-Depending on your framework, it may have a tool
+and save it in your repository as a snapshot.
+Depending on your framework, it
-that lets you review the output before you save it.
+may have a tool that lets you review the output before you save it.

-On subsequent test runs, it will always use the saved output as reference and
+On subsequent test runs, it will use the saved snapshot as reference and
-compare it.
-If the output is incorrect, it may be able to show you a diff that
+compare it to the current output.
+If the output is different, it may be able to
-highlights where the output differs from what was previously recorded.
+show you a diff that highlights where the output differs from what was
+previously recorded.

 If you ever change the implementation of the function you are testing, for
 example to alphabetically order the fields (so *email* is serialized before